 This tutorial will show you step by step how to create your own Yarn Storage Shelving Unit.
-These shelves are also ideal for books or displaying other create things such as toys, memorabilia or even clothes.
+These shelves are also ideal for books or displaying other creative things such as toys, memorabilia, or even clothes.

-When I recently went through my yarn storage I realized I had way too much yarn, because I could not find certain yarn colors of certain yarn companies anymore.
-It is so frustrating.
-I came to a point where I almost went to the craft store to buy the yarn I needed for a certain project then organizing my own yarn stash.
+When I recently went through my yarn storage I realized I had way too much yarn, because I could not find certain yarn colors or certain yarn anymore.
+It is so frustrating, I came to a point where I almost went to the craft store to buy the yarn I needed for a certain project rather than organizing my own yarn stash.

 I do love the cheap storage unit I bought, and I will continue to use it, but I just needed to figure out how to get my yarn organized and visible for me to see and get inspiration from.

 - Bookshelves for Yarn Storage

 - Yarn Storage Creativity Ideas

 - Make your own DIY Yarn Storage Shelves

 - Organize my yarn into the Storage Baskets

 - THE CROCHET CLUB – CROCHET PATTERN, TIPS & TUTORIAL VAULT

 As you can see I love the cubby idea for my yarn storage, but you can of course also get normal bookshelves.
 They usually require you to put them together with typically simple instructions.